yegorsokolov/BotCopier/README.md

 `scripts/model_fitting.py` accept a `chunk_size` argument.
 Providing a positive value streams DataFrame chunks instead of materialising the entire log in memory, enabling training on machines with limited RAM.

+## Contributing

+See [docs/contributing.md](docs/contributing.md) for development workflow and testing expectations.
+New contributions should document CLI additions and update the notebooks when appropriate.

 ## License